The Ten Most Popular Holiday Cottage Amenities

 What isn’t said, but I suspect also holds, is that you have to offer these facilities properly – to the very best standard you can.
 There’s an influential, psychological difference between low-cost 2-ply loo rolls and something a little thicker and more velvety.

-The good news for owners is that this list of amenities is by no means a budget buster.
+The good news for owners is that this list of amenities is not a budget buster.
 To make your property stand out from the crowd – it’s necessary to do a little more than tick the box.

 Up your standards a little.